 Key Performance Indicator Successful completion of the following capital projects by the close of the indicated fiscal year.
-Completion by Close of FY 2022 Completion by Close of FY 2023 Completion by Close of FY 2024 West Essex Campus Phase I - Complete the demolition of the old structure. х West Essex Campus Phase II - Complete the design and bidding process of the project. х West Essex Campus Phase III - Begin the main construction of the project. х Gym Renovation Phase I - Complete the main interior: walls, lights, floor, etc. х Gym Renovation Phase II - Complete the gym hallway: walls, lights, ceilings, floor, etc. х Gym Renovation Phase III - Complete the showers and storages: walls, lights, ceiling, floor, etc. x Complete renovation of all Newark Campus Restrooms. х Renovate all concrete sidewalks / Clara Dasher Bridge. х Renovate Public Safety Headquaters. х Renovate the IT area. Х Create an English Lab. Х

-Key Performance Indicator Completion by Close of FY 2022 Completion by Close of FY 2023 Completion by Close of FY 2024 Renovate the Center for Technology (CFT). × Renovate the Cafeteria serving area. х Replace the main doors. х Complete the renovation of the Center for Teaching and Learning Excellence (CTLE). х Revise and fully implement the College's Facilities Management & Maintenance Plan. х Completion of a "One Stop Student Services" for the Newark campus. х Create a new Learning Center. х Renovate the Library, 3rd floor. Х Develop and implement a Transportation Management Plan. Х
+Completion by Close of FY 2023 Completion by Close of FY 2024 West Essex Campus - Phase 3 Begin the main con- struction. Х West Essex Campus - New Parking lot Construction. Х West Essex Campus - New Soccer field construction. Х Gymnasium - Renovation Phase II - Complete the gym hallway: walls, lights, ceiling, floor, etc. Х Gymnasium - Renovation Phase III - Complete the gym showers and storages: walls, lights, ceiling, floor, etc. Х Renovate Public Safety Headquarters. Х Create English Lab. Х Renovate the Cafeteria serving area. Х Refurbish the main doors. Х Complete the dining area renovation of the Center for Teaching and Learning Excellence (CTLE). Х Revise and fully implement the College's Facility Management & Maintenance Plan. Х Outline a plan for implementation of a "One Stop Student Services" center for the Newark campus. Х Outline a plan for implementation of a new Learning Center. Х